Seek Returns logo

 Min

-AEM vs. SUZ: A comparison of their ROE against their respective Gold and Paper, Lumber & Forest Products industry benchmarks.
+AEM vs. SUZ: A comparison of their Return on Equity (TTM) against their respective Metals & Mining and Paper & Forest Products industry benchmarks.

 AEM